linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 08 - Firms in the Global Economy.md

 If, for example,  $F = 5$  and  $c = 1$ , the average cost of producing 10 units is  $(5/10) + 1 = 1.5$ , and the average cost of producing 25 units is  $(5/25) + 1 = 1.2$ .
 These numbers may look familiar because they were used to construct Table 7-1 in Chapter 7.
 (However, in this case, we assume a unit wage cost for the labor input, and that the technology now applies to a firm instead of an industry.)
 The marginal and average cost curves for this specific numeric example are plotted in Figure 8-2.
 Average cost approaches infinity at zero output and approaches marginal cost at very large output.

 The profit-maximizing output of a monopolist is that at which marginal revenue (the revenue gained from selling an extra unit) equals marginal cost (the cost of producing an extra unit), that is, at the intersection of the  $MC$  and  $MR$  curves.
 In Figure 8-1, we can see that the price at which the profit-maximizing output  $Q_{M}$  is demanded is  $P_{M}$  which is greater than average cost.
-When  $P > AC$ , the monopolist is earning some monopoly profits, as indicated by the shaded box.2
+When  $P > AC$ , the monopolist is earning some monopoly profits, as indicated by the shaded box.

 # Monopolistic Competition